commercialhaskell/stack/doc/tutorial/locations_used_by_stack.md

 ~~~

 In addition, `stack path` accepts the flags above on the command line to state
-which keys you're interested in.
+which keys you are interested in.
 This can be convenient for scripting.
 As a
-simple example, let's find out the sandboxed versions of GHC that Stack
+simple example, let us find out the sandboxed versions of GHC that Stack
 installed:

 === "Unix-like"